joehenstridge/familyquiz/README.md

-#Family Quiz - Lockdown 2020 Project
+# familyquiz

 I put together this super simple quiz site, and hosted it on one of my servers, to give some family members some nice easy access to a simple quiz app.
-I used a lot of James Q Quicks tutorial on YouTube [https://www.youtube.com/watch?v=u98ROZjBWy8&t=6s](Link here).
+I used a lot of James Q Quicks tutorial on YouTube https://www.youtube.com/watch?v=u98ROZjBWy8&t=6s.

 I altered it a bit to remove the feedback so users can't memorise answers and I increased the question numbers.

 ## Plans